DIY Farmer’s Market Baby Shower Theme – Tips & Tricks

 Farmers Market Shower

-There are typically three types of guests with respect the shower games – guests who love games; guests who don’t love them, but will reluctantly participate to be good sports; and guests that HATE games and might avoid showers for this very reason.
+There are typically three types of guests when it comes to shower games – guests who love games; guests who don’t love them, but will reluctantly participate to be good sports; and guests who HATE games and might avoid showers for this very reason.

 Voluntary Games we included were: